Editorial cartoons on this page appear four days a week on the back page of THISDAY

 About Me

-, born 1950.
-I studied General Art at Yaba College of Technology, Lagos, Nigeria and Fine Art at De Montfort University, Leicester, UK, specialising in sculpture and attended Creative writing course at Middlesex University, Middlesex, UK.
+Bisi Ogunbadejo, born 1950.
+I studied General Art at Yaba College of Technology, Lagos, Nigeria; Fine Art, specialising in sculpture, at De Montfort University, Leicester, UK; Creative writing (Summer course) at Middlesex University, Middlesex, UK.

 I taught Art at New Era Girls’ Grammar School, (1972-1976) and at The Polytechnic Ibadan, Eruwa campus where I served as head of Fine art department (1981-1983).
 My first editorial cartoon appeared in the Daily Express in 1973 and my weekly, page-long satirical cartoon column, Cracks and later, Watching Developments ran in the London-based West Africa magazine from 1981 till 2003 when the magazine closed.